shawngraham/polybius/README.md

 Polybius is a **Static Site Generator (SSG)** tailored for Digital Humanities.
 It bridges the gap between raw spreadsheet data and immersive narrative.
-You provide the historical evidence (CSV), we provide the interactive loom.

 [Use online at shawngraham.github.io/polybius](https://shawngraham.github.io/polybius).